vertis/vertis-io/_posts/2014-06-17-mount-an-s3-bucket-using-iam-roles.md

 title: "Mount an S3 bucket using IAM roles"
 author: vertis
 ---
-After much searching around I discovered that newer versions of s3fs support IAM roles.
+After much searching around I discovered that newer versions of s3fs support IAM roles (I'm using 1.77).
 Unfortunately, this functionality is barely documented.

 I ended up using the following line to mount my directory: